unl-cchil/dogimpulsivitymeta-analysis/README.md

 If you use any of these materials, please cite:

 Barela, J., Worth, Y., & Stevens, J.R.
-(2023).
-Impulsivity as a trait in domestic dogs (Canis familiaris): A systematic review and meta-analysis https://doi.org/10.31234/osf.io/ctfns.
+(2024).
+Impulsivity as a trait in domestic dogs (_Canis familiaris_): A systematic review and meta-analysis. _Journal of Comparative Psychology_, 138(1), 20–31. https://doi.org/10.1037/com0000352

 ## Summary

 One data file (`barela_etal_2023_data1.xlsx`) contains all records from PsychINFO, Scopus, and Web of Science collected on 2022-06-18.
-Each sources has it's own sheet in the Excel file, and they include all of the metadata from each record.
+Each source has it's own sheet in the Excel file, and they include all of the metadata from each record.
 Each row represents a record.
 The second data file (`barela_etal_2023_data2.csv`) comprises the 64 reviewed studies and includes study metadata as well as effect size information for analyzed studies.
 Each row represents a study (reports could have more than one study).

 ## License